 - those applying for discretionary leave to remain in the UK as someone who has been identified as a victim of slavery or human trafficking, and their dependants

-- those applying for leave to remain as the victim of domestic abuse, and their dependants
+- those applying for permission to remain as the victim of domestic abuse, and their dependants

 - those claiming that being made to leave the UK would be against their rights under Article 3 of the European Convention on Human Rights, and their dependants

-The current fee is £400 per year.
-This is set out in the Immigration (Health Charge) (Amendment) Order 2018 and displayed on the government website.
+The current fee is normally £624 per year.
+This is set out in the Immigration (Health Charge) (Amendment) Order 2020 and is displayed on the government website.
+It is due to rise to £1,035 from early 2024, probably from as early as 16 January 2024.

-In most cases, you can calculate the IHS due for a particular visa application by multiplying the number of years of leave applied for by £400.
+In most cases, you can calculate the Immigration Health Surcharge due for a particular visa application by multiplying the number of years of leave applied for by £624.
 If the duration of leave is not a round number of years, it needs to be rounded up to the nearest half year.
 The government offers an online calculator for those not mathematically inclined.

-The IHS will be paid on the date of your visa application submission.
-With the move to mandatory online forms for the majority of immigration applications, the process of paying the IHS has been streamlined so that it is impossible to progress your application without first paying the IHS.
+The Immigration Health Surcharge will be paid on the date of your visa application submission.
+With the move to mandatory online forms for the majority of immigration applications, the process of paying the IHS has been streamlined so that it is impossible to progress your application without first paying the charge.

-After you have finalised your application form, you will be taken to a page to pay the IHS and then taken back to your application to continue on to pay the application fee.
+After you have finalised your application form, you will be taken to a page to pay the Immigration Health Surcharge and then taken back to your application to continue on to pay the application fee.
 You will need a credit or debit card for this; it’s not possible to pay by cheque or bank transfer, and cash is only accepted from those applying from North Korea.

-What is the legal basis for the IHS?
+What is the legal basis for the Immigration Health Surcharge?

 Failure to pay the charge will result in an invalid application (paragraph 34(4) of the Immigration Rules).